skip to main content

 Overview

-As a Higher Level Apprentice, students will gain the benefit of studying for an in demand qualification, alongside developing work based skills at their place of employment to support their learning.
-Higher Level Apprenticeship
+As a Higher Level Apprentice, you will gain the benefits of studying for an in-demand qualification, alongside developing work-based skills at their place of employment to support their learning.

 • Electronic Principles (Level 4 Module)